 „Sol Daniel Kim, the Korean born in Vienna in 1990, paid homage to Dvorák's B-minor concerto (1896) with romantic, but restrained mourning (love-theme in the Adagio) and also mastered the passages in the highest position and the most difficult double stops." were the critics of the „Kleine Zeitung“, when the former student of the cellist and conductor Heinrich Schiff performed the famous Cello concerto of A. Dvorák in the Stefaniensaal of the Musikverein Graz at the Styriarte Festival in Austria.

-The connection to music was established through his mother and Opera singer Choon-Ae Kim and at the age of six he decided to go down the path of a cellist, only to be accepted as a young student at the age of 9 at the University of music and performing Arts Vienna.
+The connection to music was established through his mother and Opera singer Choon-Ae Kim.
+At the age of six he decided to go down the path of a cellist, only to be accepted as a young student at the age of 9 at the University of music and performing Arts Vienna.

-Recently he performed with Gautier Capuçon together at the Fondation Louis Vuitton, which was featured at medici.tv and performed also at the festival InselKonzerte auf Herrenchiemsee.
-He was also invited to teach a masterclass at the festival "Musikalischer Sommer im Ostfriesland".
+In 2017 he performed with Gautier Capuçon together at the Fondation Louis Vuitton being featured at medici.tv.
+He was also invited to give masterclasses at festivals in Germany and Algeria.

-In 2008, he was the representative for Austria in the Eurovision Young Musicians competition and was the first prizewinner in the contest Gradus ad Parnassum 2011 and 3rd prize winner at the 48th international instrumental competition Markneukirchen.
+In 2008, he was the representative for Austria in the Eurovision Young Musicians competition and was the first prizewinner in the contest Gradus ad Parnassum 2011 and 3rd prize winner at the 48th international instrumental competition Markneukirchen in 2013.

 He was a member of the UBS Verlier Festival Orchestra in 2007, where he performed with renowned conductors and soloists such as Zubin Metha, Esa Pekka Salonen, Anne Sophie Mutter and Lang Lang.
 He was also a member of the Symphony Orchestra of the Bavarian Broadcasting Station (Bayerischer Rundfunk BR) for the season 2014/15.

-He worked and got his musical education with renown teachers such as Valentin Erben (young student), Heinrich Schiff (Bachelor), Jens Peter Maintz (master) and Danjulo Ishizaka (Masterclass Exam), and completed all his studies with distinction.
-Most recently, he was a student of Gautier Capuçon as part of the "Classe d'excellence de violoncelle" in 2016/17.
-He also participated in numerous master classes with David Geringas, Gary Hoffmann, Frans Helmerson, Anner Bylsma and Wolfgang Boettcher.
+He worked and got his musical education with renown teachers such as Valentin Erben (young student), Heinrich Schiff (Bachelor), Jens Peter Maintz (master) and Danjulo Ishizaka (Konzertexamen) and completed all his studies with distinction.
+In 2016/17 he was a student of Gautier Capuçon as part of the „Classe d'excellence de violoncelle".

 From 2004 to 2010 he was a scholarship holder of the Rostropovich Cello Foundation of the Kronberg Academy and was given a cello by Jon van Kouwenhoven.